pan3rock/QEDispInv/doc/forward.md

 To visualize the computed dispersion curves, follow these steps using the provided Python script:

-1. **First, compute the complete dispersion curves** using the forward modeling tool with a sufficiently high mode order (e.g., up to mode 1000) to capture all relevant modes:
+1. **Compute the complete dispersion curves** using the forward modeling tool with a sufficiently high mode order (e.g., up to mode 1000) to capture all relevant modes:

    ```bash
    ../../bin/forward -m 1000